-The Offeror shall clearly identify the proposed project team, the assignment of work activities, and the experience, qualifications, and education of the staff to be assigned.
+The Offeror shall clearly identify the proposed project team, the assignment of work activities including number of hours dedicated to the program, and the experience, qualifications, and education of the staff to be assigned.
 It is essential that the Offeror assign and provide sufficient qualified staff assigned in an appropriate mix who has experience in aspects related to the objectives and scope of the proposal.
 The Offeror should explain to what extent backup professional personnel are available to substitute for loss of professional personnel identified as necessary in the proposal.